 Eucharistic Adoration is simply our response to Jesus' love for us, whereby each of us is willing to spend a quiet holy hour of prayer in His Eucharistic Presence once a week on a regular basis.
-Exposition of the Blessed Sacrament takes place Tuesday 9:00am-8:00pm in the Chapel.
+Exposition of the Blessed Sacrament takes place on First Fridays after morning Mass until noon.
+Please join us.

 The role of Altar Server is a privileged ministry of boys or girls who are regular parishioners and who have received the Sacrament of Holy Eucharist and are continuing their formation through our Religious Education Program.
 Altar Servers prepare the altar for Mass and assist the Priest during weekend Masses, Holy Day Masses, Funerals and Weddings.